Northwestern's policy and procedures for sponsored program travel is detailed in the Northwestern University Travel Policies and Procedures manual.

-- Service on a foreign air carrier is 3 hours or less and the use of a U.S. flag air carrier doubles time enroute.
+- Service on a foreign air carrier is three hours or less and the use of a U.S. flag air carrier doubles time en route.

 - Air Travel is between U.S. and another country and use of a U.S. carrier on a non-stop flight extends travel time by 24 hours or more.

-- Use of a U.S. carrier would increase the number of aircraft changes outside of the U.S. by 2 or more.
+- Use of a U.S. carrier would increase the number of aircraft changes outside of the U.S. by two or more.

-- Use of a U.S. carrier extends travel time by 6 hours or more.
+- Use of a U.S. carrier extends travel time by six hours or more.

-- Use of a U.S. carrier requires a connecting time of 4 hours or more at an overseas interchange point.
+- Use of a U.S. carrier requires a connecting time of four hours or more at an overseas interchange point.

 - Use of foreign air carrier is permissible under the Open Skies Agreement.
 See: Foreign Travel Flowchart

-- All travel for University business must be detailed in an expense report and routed through NU Financials, even if any or all of the expenses have been directly billed to an NU chartstring or paid for by an external source.
-See Northwestern University Travel Policies and Procedures manual.
+- All travel for University business must be detailed in an expense report and routed through NUFinancials, even if any or all of the expenses have been directly billed to a University chart string or paid for by an external source.

 - A Foreign Air Carrier Exception Form, completed and signed by the traveler, must be attached to the expense report whenever a waiver from the Fly America Act is being sought.

-Though the Federal Open Skies policies allow use of foreign airlines, the easiest and safest way to comply with Federal air travel regulations is to continue to book flights only on U.S. airlines.
+Though the federal Open Skies policies allow the use of foreign airlines, the easiest and safest way to comply with Federal air travel regulations is to continue to book flights only on U.S. airlines.